Paul Dudley White: Advocacy work

-Paul Dudley White is viewed by most medical authorities as the founder of preventive cardiology.
+White is viewed by most medical authorities as the founder of preventive cardiology.
 Appointed as President Dwight D. Eisenhower's physician following his heart attack in 1955, White very publicly prescribed cycling for his famous patient, giving the bicycle industry a welcome boost.
 White was a staunch advocate of exercise, diet, and weight control in the prevention of heart disease.
 In 1924, he was one of the founders of the American Heart Association and became the organization's president in 1941.
+In the 1950s, White collaborated with Ancel Keys in developing the diet-heart hypothesis.
+White authored the Foreword to Ancel Keys's 1959 book Eat Well and Stay Well.

 He was a moving force in the creation of the International Association of Cardiology, and later the International Cardiology Foundation.
 In 1949, he was named executive director of the National Advisory Heart Council.
 He was the chief consultant to the National Heart Institute from 1948 to 1955 and was a major impetus in the Framingham Heart Study, which was the first major epidemiologic work to identify risk factors in coronary artery disease.
-He was also influential in the American Red Cross and in establishing the National Institutes of Health.
+He was influential in establishing the National Institutes of Health.

 White received many international honors and was instrumental in establishing cardiology organizations throughout the world, even in the People's Republic of China which he was one of the first American physicians to visit.
 He also established a connection with Alexander Filipovich Samoilov, a Soviet physiologist who shared White's interest in the electrophysiology of the heart.
 White was one of the founders of the International Society of Cardiology in 1946, helped to organize its first World Congress of Cardiology four years later in Paris, and presided over the second World Congress in Washington in 1954.

 White was a staunch advocate of the belief that lifestyle affected coronary artery disease.
 He was one of the first authorities to recognize that coronary artery disease could occur in young men, writing several papers on the subject.
 In keeping with his beliefs, he was a vigorous walker and bicycle rider and walked, on one occasion, from Washington National Airport to the White House to consult with President Eisenhower.
 Reportedly, his positive approach inspired Lyndon B. Johnson to return to the Senate in 1955 after his heart attack and later to become Vice President.

 In his later years, White continued to travel and to speak about heart disease and, increasingly, about his concern for world peace.

 Awards

-Dr. White was elected an Associate Fellow of the National Academy of Kinesiology (née American Academy of Physical Education) in 1961, and delivered the Academy's R. Tait McKenzie Memorial Lecture the year before at their 1960 meeting in Miami Beach, Florida.
-His presentation was titled, "Health and Sickness in Middle Age."
+White was elected an Associate Fellow of the National Academy of Kinesiology (née American Academy of Physical Education) in 1961, and delivered the academy's R. Tait McKenzie Memorial Lecture the year before at their 1960 meeting in Miami Beach, Florida.
+His presentation was titled, "Health and Sickness in Middle Age".

-Also in 1961, NYU awarded Dr. White the prestigious University Medal.

-Three years later, on September 14, 1964, President Johnson presented Dr. White with the Presidential Medal of Freedom.
+Also in 1961, NYU awarded White the prestigious University Medal.
+Three years later, on September 14, 1964, President Johnson presented White with the Presidential Medal of Freedom.